By Dennis Miller, BHC Senior Writer

 CA: Well, that’s an interesting question.
-One of the things that we’ve done and still continue to do is to measure data from our area.
+One of the things that we’ve done and continue to do is to measure data from our area.
 There are 479 overdose deaths in the county in which we work, Luzerne County, in the past nine years.
 That I think is just unbelievable.
 Heroin is our number-two drug of choice in this area after alcohol.
 The age of experimentation when I started with this agency back in 1973 was about 17, and it’s now down to 10.5 years of age for experimentation.
 The number of DUI deaths, over nine years, is about 145 in this area.
-So this is a really hotbed unfortunately for drug and alcohol issues.
+So, this is a real hotbed unfortunately for drug and alcohol issues.

 BCH: Tell us how your connection with this Reality Tour exhibit — if that’s the right term — tell us how it came about.
 Did you approach these folks to develop it or did they come to you with it as an already developed package?

 CA: We had heard for the past few years about the efficacy of the Reality Tour and the need for us to at least kind of investigate it.
 And again, as I mentioned earlier, we’ve been around for 37 years and we have a lot of prevention education.
 We do about 14,000 hours in public schools in this area with a staff of about 12 prevention specialists and about another 600 community programs.
-When this was highly recommended, we decided to go out to actually go through the tour.
-So we contacted Norma Norris and asked her if we could come out to Pittsburgh and literally go through the three-hour tour and walked away just saying, “Wow, this has some real merit.”
+When this was highly recommended, we decided to go out to go through the tour.
+So, we contacted Norma Norris and asked her if we could come out to Pittsburgh and literally go through the three-hour tour and walked away just saying, “Wow, this has some real merit.”

 And we bought it.
 The Luzerne Foundation and the United Way were kind enough to give us a grant of $3,500 and we purchased the copyright.
 [Ed.
 Note: Presenting organizations purchase the Reality Tour Program Model.
 The copyright remains with Candle, Inc.] And we decided that Monday, January 25, 2010, was going to be our first event.
 And as I said, the reaction of those in attendance from the children (and there were about 80 young people from 5th through 8th grades) and their parents that went through the first tour — the reaction and the cooperation we got from law enforcement, Geisinger Medical Center, EMTs and physicians and a local funeral parlor and many other entities was very heartwarming.
 And next week, as a matter of fact, they’re going to have a follow-up meeting to discuss how we can carry this on.

-BHC: So the Reality Tour itself has been in existence for a couple of years and it sounds like it’s available for any organization that wants to kind of lease it or, as you say, to purchase a copyright and present it.
+BHC: So, the Reality Tour itself has been in existence for a couple of years and it sounds like it’s available for any organization that wants to kind of lease it or, as you say, to purchase a copyright and present it.

 CA: I think I might have said earlier candleinc.com, it’s candleinc.org and Norma Norris would be more than happy to discuss it with individuals.
-In the Butler County, Pittsburgh, area of Pennsylvania, this is done on a monthly basis and has been done monthly now for several years.
+In the Butler County, Pittsburgh, area of Pennsylvania, this is done monthly and has been done monthly now for several years.
 And one of the things that they frown upon is to move it around to destinations.

-So they’re really encouraging us to try to identify a permanent site.
-So we are meeting with local realtors two weeks from today in an effort to see if they might be interested in possibly leasing a building for $1 per year to our agency and if so, then we will have a permanent residence for the Reality Tour that the community can identify with.
+So, they’re really encouraging us to try to identify a permanent site.
+So, we are meeting with local realtors two weeks from today in an effort to see if they might be interested in possibly leasing a building for $1 per year to our agency and if so, then we will have a permanent residence for the Reality Tour that the community can identify with.

 BHC: And where did you hold the session that you did in January?